sunkstingray/RPS-Multiplayer/README.md

 ## Instructions

-To play two people should connect to the link below (only two people can connect at once).
+To play, two people should connect to the link below (only two people can connect at once).

 For testing purposes you may open in two browser tabs.